US STOCKS-Wall Street touches new highs after comments by Fed's Powell

 The S&P 500 index of financial shares including banks, which tend to benefit in a higher interest rate environment, retreated 0.5% after Powell’s comments.

-Investors say much of this year’s gain for stocks has stemmed from a change in outlook for the Fed to be more dovish on interest rate policy.
+Investors say much of this year’s gain for stocks has stemmed from a change in outlook by the Fed to more dovish on interest rate policy.

-“The recent rally is speculation on the Fed lowering interest rates to continue to perpetuate this amazing recovery we’ve had.
-In Powell’s testimony today, he referenced that quite often - that the Fed’s job is to perpetuate this recovery by achieving full employment and controlling inflation, and they’ve done both,” said Tim Ghriskey, chief investment strategist at Inverness Counsel in New York.

-“I’d say that’s what’s dominated the market over the past month or so.”
+“On balance, investors live by the credo: ‘Don’t fight the Fed,’ and if rates are being cut - whatever the reason - they have often stood by stocks, so I’m not surprised we’re making new highs,” said Rick Meckler, partner, Cherry Lane Investments, a family investment office in New Vernon, New Jersey.

 Advancing issues outnumbered declining ones on the NYSE by a 1.92-to-1 ratio; on Nasdaq, a 1.19-to-1 ratio favored advancers.